Philosophy + FAQ

 What style do you teach?

 Tango can sometimes be categorized into various styles (salon/villa urquiza/milonguero/nuevo/nuevo-milonguero) though we see it as having only two distinguishing categories: social dancing and stage tango.
 Tango grew up in the streets and evolved in an atmosphere of bravado and innovation.
-In Buenos Aires and Uruguay from 1900 -1950 you learned tango from your neighbor, your brother, your aunt and the way you danced was determined by the neighborhood where you lived, the space on the floor where you danced as well as the changing sound of the popular orchestras at a given time period.
+In Buenos Aires and Uruguay from 1900 -1950 one would learn tango from a neighbor, brother or aunt and the way you danced was determined by the neighborhood where you lived, the space on the floor where you danced as well as the changing sound of the popular orchestras at a given time period.
 Today tango is a vibrant living dance with thousands of teachers and schools around the world.
 Sadly some people who put emphasis on styles claim that their style is more authentic.
 Apart from this simply being untrue it also fosters intolerance.
 We teach tango for social dancing and we want our students to have the skills to dance with anyone in the milongas.
 We give students an understanding of the technique for close embrace and the ability to move within the embrace with comfort, connection and musicality.
 Eventually they will discover that part of themselves which they can add to create their own style.

 Do you teach sequences?

-Everyone needs to study some sequences while learning with the goal that they become a part of your incorporated body language which you will use to improvise a conversation with your partner.
+Everyone needs to study some sequences while learning with the goal that they become an incorporated body language which can be used to improvise a conversation between partners.
 The basic movement in tango is the walk and when you combine walking in different directions, in parallel and in crossed system you will create patterns or sequences (ocho cortado, sanguichito, el basico).
 If you are thinking about sequences while you are dancing then you are not actually dancing.
 When you go to a milonga you want to use the vocabulary that comes natural to you.
-If you are still working to integrate a sequence you can practice it at a practica and soon it will be appearing in your dance.
-Some dancers choose to keep their vocabulary succinct and simple or perhaps feel that certain movements are not comfortable for them.
+Some dancers choose to keep their vocabulary succinct or feel that certain movements are not comfortable for them.
 That is fine and with the fundamentals you can enjoy dancing and keep advancing by developing your sense of musicality.
 Other dancers may like the challenge of learning more complex vocabulary (giros, sacadas, boleos, changes in axis) and embellishments.
 The vocabulary you use has nothing to do with the quality of the connection or the musicality as long as the dancer does the work to understand the technique and integrate the movements so they are able to move properly with their partner and with the music.
 There is also the possibility to dedicate yourself to understanding the underlying structure of the dance (three possible steps: forward cross, back cross, open step – two directions – four legs) where you do not need sequences to keep learning as you can move within the structure and create infinite possibilities.

 What about learning steps from a video series or online tutorial?

 At an advanced level you could add to your vocabulary by learning this way however first you need to understand the body language.
 In our classes we make sure you learn the necessary body awareness and the partner communication so that you will be able to move as a response to listening to the other.
-The interconnected lead/follow communication is what creates the dance NOT a choreographed sequence executed independently by each of the dancers.
-If two people are moving with a set of fixed ideas about what they should do next (completing a sequence) they would be dancing a form of stage tango.
+The interconnected lead/follow communication is what creates the dance.
 Once you are able to truly be in the moment, listen to the other and respond spontaneously in the context of the music… that is what it is to dance tango!